Did you know that every time you take a step you have the force of you and 4 other people on your shoulders pushing through your body?

 What’s more, it has been shown that during sport up to 30 times your body weight can go through your feet!

-It’s no wonder people get sore feet, and sports people can suffer with injuries.
+It’s no wonder people get sore feet, and sports people can suffer with serious foot pain and injuries.

 That said, with 3 simple steps anyone can achieve drastic improvements for feet that are falling apart.